dennyzhang/dennytest/docker/docker_volume_security/README.md

+# Summary
 In one shared VM, we might won't user1 to mount volume of user2

+# Details
 How we can achieve that?
 Two different directions:

-- Docker-in-Docker
+1. Docker-in-Docker
 ![../../images/docker-volume.png](../../images/docker-volume.png)

-- ABBA support for volumes
+2. ABBA support for volumes